OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 18: Create `03_gold.gold_daily_sales_by_store` Aggregate Table**

-  - _Business logic:_ Daily sales by store is a key metric for retail performance tracking.
-Aggregations provide actionable insights for managers.
+  - _Business logic:_ Aggregate denormalized sales facts by store and day, calculating total revenue, transaction count, items sold, and unique customers.
+This enables daily performance tracking for each store.
   - _Tip:_ Run the pipeline after this step to validate aggregations and reporting logic.
   - [ ] Read from `LIVE.03_gold.denormalized_sales_facts`.
   - [ ] **Group by:**